 - The country's Generally Accepted Accounting Principles.

 GAAP rules for valuing assets, income, and tax liabilities, can differ from country to country.
-Rules for valuing and taxing capital gains, for instance, differ greatly among countries.
+Standards for assessing and taxing capital gains, for instance, vary significantly among nations.

 Examples in this article illustrate a few accounting principles in view with the LCM rule.
 Note especially, however, the article does not cover all situations.
 Keeping this in mind, we can now introduce several costing and valuing terms that are involved in applying the LCM rule.